aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/12_why_dynatrace.md

 weight: 12
 ---

+Cloud modernization is a challenging problem and it can be extremely costly for your business if you don’t prepare properly for it.
+As you modernize and move apps to the AWS cloud, there are three generally acknowledged areas to focus on around the decision and execution process:

+**Plan better**

+* Evaluate that the app is well suited for cloud with essential early insights
+* Assess that the new design and cloud architecture will work well and be effective

+**Execute faster**

+* Avoid problems that impact service delivery and cause delays by identifying issues quickly, in full context
+* Resolve problems faster, reducing overall project risk

+**Optimize operations**

+* Feel confident that expectation is met for service delivery through clarity on performance before and after migration to the cloud
+* Identify areas for automation

 Lets dig deeper into the ways <a href="https://www.dynatrace.com" target="_blank">Dynatrace</a> helps in each phase of our modernization journey.

 ![image](/images/cloud-framework-new.png)